 Blazing Maples on Cadotte Avenue

 And you cannot miss walking or riding up to the West Bluff and stopping by the Grand Hotel.
-Mackinac Island is infamous for the Autumn Blaze Maples lining Cadotte Avenue.
+Mackinac Island is famous for the Autumn Blaze Maples lining Cadotte Avenue.
 It’s hard to time peak color – we have been early the last couple of years – but the maples still make great photo ops!

-Rainy day activities
+Mackinac Island rainy day activities

 During October, you will probably experience some rain.
 Don’t let that deter you!
 Grab an umbrella and explore or visit some of the indoor attractions.